basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 This script performs operations unrelated to node-liveness, including node membership, backup, and basic status reporting.
 The node must be running for most of these commands to work.
+Running the `riak-admin` command by itself will output a listing of available commands:

 ```
 Usage: riak-admin { cluster | join | leave | backup | restore | test |